openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 rule.

-Because we may need to counteract regressions within a Y version and because MicroShift is minimal version of OpenShift so risk of Z-stream incompatibilities is greatly reduced, at the time of writing the enhancement, switching between different Z streams will be possible regardless of the direction (older to newer, newer to older) and any divergence from this rule should be documented.
+Because we may need to counteract regressions within a Y version and because MicroShift is minimal version of OpenShift (so risk of Z-stream incompatibilities is greatly reduced), at the time of writing the enhancement, switching between different Z streams will be possible regardless of the direction (older to newer, newer to older) and anything making this impossible (like breaking change or backport) should be documented.

 Because we may need to block certain upgrade sequences, similar to OpenShift's upgrade graph, but we cannot ensure access to that upgrade graph from edge